thycotic/ib-docs/cfg-util/acl/index.md

 Displays that ACL combinations of Users and Hosts defined at a Global level.

-* Once an ACL has been defined all access must abide by ACL rules
+* Once an ACL has been defined all access must abide by ACL rules.
-* By default when an ACL is added permission for the ACL is enabled
+* By default when an ACL is added permission for the ACL is enabled.
-* Denied - When selected login access to the user host combination will be denied
+* Denied - When selected login access to the user host combination will be denied.
+* Expand - When selected will display nested groups in the ACL report on the Unix/Linux Hosts.

 #### Test Access of User/Computer